apache/mina-sshd/README.md

 ### Proxy agent

 The code provides to some extent an SSH proxy agent via the available `SshAgentFactory` implementations.
+As of latest version both [ Secure Shell Authentication Agent Protocol Draft 02](https://tools.ietf.org/html/draft-ietf-secsh-agent-02) and its [OpenSSH](https://www.libssh.org/features/) equivalent are supported.

 # Advanced configuration and interaction